mcolomerr/TFG/README.md

 # Analysis of NMII spatial distribution

 In this site you can find all the files I have coded for my Bachelor Thesis titled "Mechanosensitive single molecule dynamics of myosin II" that I have carried out at Lab Wieser (ICFO).
-This repository contains exemplary configuration files and custom-written scripts for the analysis of daat.
+This repository contains exemplary configuration files and custom-written scripts for the analysis of data.
 It consists on the following:
 - intensity_macro.ijm: batch-processing macro for the program Fiji to track the intensity of a ROI over all the frames.
 - myosin_custom.ipynb: code for analysing the tracks created using the custom-written Fiji macro.
 - myosin_trackmate.ipynb: code for analysing the tracks created using the Trackmate plugin from Fiji.